Round 2.143 To The Nearest Hundredth

 Rounding in Statistical Reporting

 Statistical summaries often require values to be presented with a fixed number of decimal places, but the choice of rounding can affect perceived trends.
-In practice, when calculating confidence intervals, researchers may round to three significant figures to avoid suggesting false precision, yet they must still apply the correct rounding rule to prevent systematic bias.
+When calculating confidence intervals, researchers may round to three significant figures to avoid suggesting false precision, yet they must still apply the correct rounding rule to prevent systematic bias.
 Awareness of this nuance safeguards the integrity of data interpretation.

 Common Pitfalls and How to Avoid Them